 What is required for this kind of work, in short, is a "middle discourse"—that is, a practice-oriented conceptual system that bridges the gap between philosophical principles and clinical intervention.
 Our faculty believes that psychodynamic psychotherapy is ideally suited to meet this need.
 We emphasize the radical roots of this discipline, as well as its unparalleled emphasis on the therapeutic relationship as a catalyst for change.

-The Clinical Psychology Doctoral Program is specifically designed for individuals who, having already obtained a master's degree in counseling psychology (or closely related field) wish to deepen their training through advanced study.
-Students receive specialized and advanced training through sequenced coursework in the philosophical foundations of psychoanalytic thought, psychodynamic perspectives on the therapeutic relationship, personal and social dimensions of the unconscious, and radical and critical approaches in psychodynamic psychotherapy.
+The Clinical Psychology Doctoral Program students receive specialized and advanced training through sequenced coursework in the philosophical foundations of psychoanalytic thought, psychodynamic perspectives on the therapeutic relationship, personal and social dimensions of the unconscious, and radical and critical approaches in psychodynamic psychotherapy.
 These courses are taken simultaneously with professional seminars in which students are taught to link theory and practice through in-depth discussion of clinical cases.

 Psychodynamic psychotherapy, as we teach it, offers a radical and subversive counterpoint on the status quo.
 Informed by recent developments in feminist and cultural psychoanalysis, as well as by the broad "relational turn" that has reinvigorated psychodynamic thinking over the last three decades, we view identity as an essential site of inquiry and a crucial factor in the therapeutic relationship.
 The nexus between identity, meaning and power is a focal point of three core courses—one on race and culture, another on gender and sexuality, and an advanced seminar in cultural psychology; all courses include consideration of power relations and the meaning systems in which power is expressed.
 These dialogues are expanded upon and enlivened by casework throughout the curriculum.